 Farther east, in front of Rimouski, lies Saint-Barnabé Island.
 Criss-crossed by over 20 km (12 mi.) of hiking trails, it takes you on the footsteps of Toussaint Cartier, a hermit who lived there in the 18th century.
 Scene of countless legends and boasting a rich history, the island promises to take you back in time.
 You can even spend the night at the campground on the north side to make the most of your visit.

 Also in the Rimouski area, Canyon des Portes de l’Enfer (Hell’s Gate Canyon) will impress you by its grandeur and its depth reaching 90 metres in some sections.
 Explore kilometres of hiking trails and walk on the suspension footbridge (99 metres high and 63 metres long), making it the highest of its kind in the province of Québec.
 Experience discovery and theme activities, including an enchanted trail with sound effects and displays of light, that will please the whole family.

 A national historic site of Canada and a Québec heritage site, the Reford Gardens have gained over the years a reputation that extends well beyond our borders.
 Created by Elsie Reford between 1926 and 1958, the Gardens boast some 3000 species and varieties of plants, including very exotic ones like the famous Himalayan blue poppy.
 Moreover, the International Garden Festival, held at the Reford Gardens from late June, is one of the main events of its kind worldwide!
 It combines landscape architecture and contemporary art in a series of installations that will surprise you, fascinate you and give you food for thought.

 Nature is also an incredible artist, and the unique geology of the Percé region proves it.
 The Percé UNESCO Global Geopark has a network of trails punctuated with lookouts that provide you with amazing viewpoints and take you to a spectacular suspended glass platform.
 You can also see a bottomless hole, a crevasse and a cave.
-And to all thrill seekers out there: a zipline will be built for the 2017 season!
+And to all thrill seekers out there: a zipline has been built (not available in 2023)!